sunfishcode/wasm-reference-manual/WebAssembly.md

 WebAssembly code execution requires an *instance* of a module, which contains a reference to the module plus additional information added during instantiation, which consists of the following steps:
- - The entire module is first [validated](#validation).
+ - The entire module is first validated according to the requirements of the **Validation** clause of the [top-level module description](#module-contents) and all clauses it transitively requires.
 If there are any failures, instantiation aborts and doesn't produce an instance.
  - If a [Linear-Memory Section] is present, each linear memory is [instantiated](#linear-memory-instantiation).
  - If a [Table Section] is present, each table is